dotnet/iot/src/devices/Ft232H/README.md

 You can find for example this chipset on an [Adafruit board](https://www.adafruit.com/product/2264).

+[FTDI](https://www.ftdichip.com/) has multiple chip that may look the same.
+You will find the implementation of 2 of those chip, [FT4222](../Ft4222/README.md) and FT232H.

 ## Requirements

 Once plugged into your Windows, MacOS or Linux machine, the [D2xx drivers](https://ftdichip.com/drivers/d2xx-drivers/) are properly installed.
 It's all what you need.
 This implementation uses directly this driver.